richard1990/CST8277-Assignment3/README.md

 1. Before launching program, run MySQL Server.

-2. Create user 'scott' identified by 'tiger' (or edit the "hibernate.cfg.xml" file with your own user) and grant the user the necessary permissions.
+2. Create user 'scott' identified by 'tiger' (or edit the <a href="https://github.com/richard1990/CST8277-Assignment3/blob/master/src/hibernate.cfg.xml">"hibernate.cfg.xml"</a> file with your own user) and grant the user the necessary permissions.
 Create a database called "assignment03".

 3. Run "SpriteWorld" to start the server.
 By default, it will use "localhost" as the hostname, however